QuanHoangNgoc/Vehicle-Tracking-Using-YOLOv5-DeepSORT/README.md

 ### **🎯 Why do we do it?**

 Accurate vehicle tracking is crucial for traffic management, urban planning, and safety analysis.
-By using state-of-the-art models like YOLOv5 for detection and DeepSORT for tracking, this project enables high precision in monitoring traffic flow and vehicle behavior.
+This project enables high precision in monitoring traffic flow and vehicle behavior by using state-of-the-art models like YOLOv5 for detection and DeepSORT for tracking.

 ### **👥 Who is this for?**